Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Conclusions

 \section{Conclusions}

 In this work we have studied static neutron stars within the context of 5-dimensional Einstein-Gauss-Bonnet theory of gravity.
 The GB term (built out of quadratic contractions of the Riemann and Ricci tensors) generates a nontrivial extra contribution that ends up influencing the internal structure of the stars and, consequently, modifies the mass-radius relations.
 Initially we have obtained numerical solutions corresponding to stellar configurations described by an isotropic fluid where the degree of modification with respect to Einstein gravity is measured by the GB coupling constant $\alpha$.
-Depending on the internal structure of the stars, EGB gravity leads to more compact stars compared with GR.
-In particular, under a certain value of $\alpha$, the radius increases and the gravitational mass decreases.
+Particularly, under a certain value of $\alpha$, the radius increases and the total gravitational mass decreases.
 Furthermore, it is possible to obtain larger maximum masses for certain positives values of $\alpha$, however, such configurations violate the causality condition.

 In addition, we have explored the role of anisotropies in the stellar structure by introducing an extra degree of freedom $\sigma$ in which the free parameter $\beta$ is set with the help of some phenomenological ansatz.
 The parameter $\beta$ measures the deviation from the isotropic fluid.
-We have analyzed how the GB term and the fluid anisotropies modify the two most basic properties of NSs.
-We have shown that the effect of anisotropic pressure is mainly increasing the mass and radius of the NSs.
-This finding confirms that NSs are sensitive to the choice of anisotropic model.
-Thus, our constraints on the maximum NS mass are in good agreement with theoretical calculations and the current observational measurements.
-Of course, we should remark that this depends on the amount of anisotropy inside the star.
+We analyzed how the GB term and the fluid anisotropies modify the two most basic properties of NSs.
+We have shown that the effect of positive anisotropic pressure is mainly to increase the mass of these stars, while negative anisotropies have an opposite impact.
+This finding confirms that NSs are sensitive to the choice of anisotropic model even in $5D$ EGB gravity.
+Of course, as in standard Einstein gravity, we should remark that this depends on the amount of anisotropy inside the star.
+Furthermore, it is important to emphasize that this article is far from being a complete picture of the problem in $D>4$ and perhaps the term ``neutron stars'' should be extended to five or more dimensions.
+We have invoked the specific SLy EoS in order to be able to close the system of differential equations, and it may also be necessary to approach the microphysics of the star from a 5-dimensional point of view, such as the generalized version of the MIT bag model EoS in $d$-dimensions \cite{Arbanil2019}.
+We will leave this discussion for a future work, although our study already opens several new aspects in the future analysis of compact stars in higher dimensions within the framework of EGB gravity.